-In Part II, a viva voce examination is held for all candidates: the purpose of the viva is to clarify any points the readers believe should be explored, and to ascertain the extent to which the work reported is the candidate's.
+The purpose of the viva is to clarify any points the readers believe should be explored, and to ascertain the extent to which the work reported is the candidate's.

 It is stressed that it is the scientific content of the project and the candidate's understanding of their work that is being considered in the viva.